Andrew Tate's Arrest In Romania Explained

 "It's bang out the machete, boom in her face and grip her by the neck.
 Shut up b****," The Guardian quotes kickboxer-turned-online influencer Andrew Tate in one of his many social media rants regarding women.
 The U.K.-born Tate grew to fame through his portrayal of a luxury goods-based, machismo-saturated, violently misogynist lifestyle that got him banned, one by one, from TikTok, YouTube, Facebook, and Instagram despite having billions of collective views, as the BBC explains.
 At minimum, per Euronews, Tate thinks women shouldn't leave the house or drive cars.
 At maximum, as The Guardian puts it, he's a veritable cult leader "capable of radicalizing men and boys to commit harm offline."
-And now, he's been arrested and accused of crimes that may come as no shock given his extreme, vicious views: human trafficking and rape.
+In late December he was arrested and accused of crimes that may come as no shock given his extreme, vicious views: human trafficking and rape.

-Tate moved to Bucharest, Romania five years ago to "evade rape allegations" in the U.K., as he himself said (per Euronews).
-In April this year, Romanian authorities received a tip that Tate was holding a woman against her will in his house; they've apparently been keeping an eye on him ever since.
-This past Thursday, December 29, Romanian authorities announced (per the BBC) that they'd arrested "two British citizens" for creating "an organized crime group with the purpose of recruiting, housing and exploiting women by forcing them to create pornographic content meant to be seen on specialized websites for a cost."
+Tate moved to Bucharest, Romania about five years ago to "evade rape allegations" in the U.K., as he himself said (per Euronews).
+In April 2022, Romanian authorities received a tip that Tate was holding an American woman against her will in his house; they've apparently been keeping an eye on him ever since.
+On December 29, 2022, Romanian authorities announced (per the BBC) that they'd arrested "two British citizens" for creating "an organized crime group with the purpose of recruiting, housing and exploiting women by forcing them to create pornographic content meant to be seen on specialized websites for a cost."
 Meanwhile, Balaklava-wearing authorities were photographed escorting Tate and his brother Tristan out of their house.

 Recruitment for the purpose of forced sexual acts